MicrosoftDocs/Viva/Viva/goals/configure-okr-create-permissions.md

 #### Manage create permissions access for teams

-Once admins have created permissions for specific users, they can view and revoke their permissions at any time by the following steps:
+Once team owners have created permissions for specific users, they can view and revoke their permissions at any time by the following steps:

 1. Navigate to the team’s **Team settings** tab.
 1. Select **Manage Access** under **Who can create OKRs or Initiatives for this team?**
 1. View all the users who have create permissions access.
 1. Select **X** against the name(s) of the user(s) to revoke the access and save the setting.

 > [!NOTE]
-> By default, for all the newly created organizations the default permission setting for create permissions on team level OKRs or Initiatives would be ‘Team admins and team owners’.
+> By default, newly created organizations' permission setting for create permissions on team-level OKRs and initiatives is **Team owners**.
 This permission setting can be changed later if needed.

 ## FAQ (Frequently Asked Questions)

 1. **Who can set the create permissions for teams?**
-    1. Organization admins, organization owner, team admins and team owner would be able to set create permissions for a team
+    1. Organization admins, organization owners, and team owners can set create permissions for a team.

 1. **Who can set Create permissions for an organization?**
-    1. Organization owner and organization admin can set create permissions for organizational level OKRs or Initiatives.
+    1. Organization owners and organization admins can set create permissions for organization-level OKRs and initiatives.

 1. **Can admins manage access for users when you select Anyone in the organization?**
-    1. No, you can only manage access for users when you’ve selected the **Specific people(along with team admins & team owners)** option.
+    1. No, you can only manage access for users when you’ve selected the **Specific people(along with team owners)** option.

 1. **What is the default permission setting when an organization is created?**
-    1. Organizational level OKRs or Initiatives: Only organization admin and organization owner.
+    1. Organization-level OKRs and initiatives: Only organization admins and organization owners.
-    1. Team level OKRs or Initiatives: Only team admins and team owners.
+    1. Team-level OKRs and initiatives: Only team owners.
     1. Both the options can be changed later if needed.

-1. **Does create permissions apply for OKRs and Initiatives at a team and organizational level?**
+1. **Do create permissions apply for OKRs and initiatives at a team and organization level?**
-   1. Yes, create permissions at an organizational level and team level applies to OKRs and Initiatives pertaining to that entity.
+   1. Yes, create permissions at an organization level or team level apply to OKRs and initiatives pertaining to that entity.

-1. **Can organization admins or team admins access to create OKRs be removed?**
+1. **Can organization admins' or team owners' access to create OKRs be removed?**
-    1. No, these users would always have access to create OKRs.
+    1. No, these users always have access to create OKRs.